jhonathadev/jhonathadev/README.md

 ### Hi there, I'm John! 👋

-Information Systems student at the Federal University of Viçosa, passionate about solving problems using technology!
+Information Systems Bachelor at Federal University of Viçosa, passionate about solving problems using technology!

 **Contact**: